 Historic Knoxville High School - Retirement living at its finest

 Robust city living, moments from the Historic Old City of Knoxville.
 Experience the history of one of Knoxville’s treasured landmarks, Knoxville High Independent Senior Living.
-Please Visit the Knoxville High Independent Senior Living community website or call 865-210-5544 to schedule a tour.
+Please Visit the Knoxville High Independent Senior Living community website.

 Opened in April 2018

 The hippest place in Knoxville might just be where your grandma lives.
 Dover Signature Properties has restored the venerable old Knoxville High School building on East Fifth Avenue and turned it into 80 senior living apartments with the kind of amenities you’d expect to find only in large cities—or perhaps on vacation.